5 Marines aboard helicopter that went down outside San Diego are confirmed dead, military says

 The craft was discovered Wednesday morning near the mountain community of Pine Valley, an hour’s drive from San Diego.

-A CH-53E Super Stallion helicopter was returning from a training mission in Nevada when it disappeared Tuesday night.
-Civilian authorities searching on ground and by air located the aircraft just after 9 a.m.
-Wednesday near the mountain community of Pine Valley, about a 45-mile (72-kilometer) drive from San Diego.
-With rescuers having to battle through heavy snow, there was no word Wednesday night on whether they had reached the chopper or on the fate of the five people aboard.

-The Marines were flying from Creech Air Force Base, northwest of Las Vegas, where they had been doing unit-level training and were returning home to Marine Corps Air Station Miramar in San Diego, defense officials said.
+Civilian authorities searching on ground and by air located the aircraft, which went down during stormy weather in the Southern California mountains, about 45-miles (72-kilometers) from San Diego.

 The helicopter, which was designed to fly in harsh conditions, went missing as an historic storm dumped heavy snow and record rain over California.
-More rain and snow hit the region Wednesday night, forecasters said.
+More rain and snow hit the region Wednesday night, forcing searchers to battle through heavy snow to reach the helicopter.

-The people aboard the aircraft haven’t been named but they were assigned to Miramar’s Marine Heavy Helicopter Squadron 361, Marine Aircraft Group 16, 3rd Marine Aircraft Wing, the military said in a statement.
+The five Marines were assigned to Miramar’s Marine Heavy Helicopter Squadron 361, Marine Aircraft Group 16, 3rd Marine Aircraft Wing, the military said in a statement.

 While it can carry dozens of people, the normal crew component for the Super Stallion is four: a pilot, copilot, crew chief, and mechanic/gunner, according to a U.S. Navy website.

-The military was working with federal, state and local agencies, including the U.S. Forest Service, U.S. Border Patrol, San Diego County Sheriff’s Department and the state Civil Air Patrol.
+The military worked with federal, state and local agencies, including the U.S. Forest Service, U.S. Border Patrol, San Diego County Sheriff’s Department and the state Civil Air Patrol.

 But weather and rugged terrain made the task difficult.
 Pine Valley is at about 3,700 feet (1,127 meters) in elevation in the Cuyamaca Mountains, an area which saw as much 8 inches (20 centimeters) of accumulating snow within hours Tuesday night and early Wednesday and saw more falling Wednesday night, according to forecasters.